jvinodraj/theEagle/research/Science translation/Fuel Utilization during Exercise.md

 ---

-Here's a more user-friendly and readable version of the text:

----

 ## **Understanding Anaerobic and Aerobic Metabolism**

 Our bodies use two main types of metabolism to produce energy: **anaerobic** and **aerobic**.